DEFRA/gwa-notification-sender/SendMessage/README.md

-# Message To Send Queue Trigger - JavaScript
+# Send Message - JavaScript

 > Triggers on messages in a queue containing details
 > of a message to send to GOV.UK Notify.